 To make the tomato sauce:

 - Peel and chop the shallots and garlic.
-Chop the garlic as finely as possible and try to get the shallots chopped to roughly the same size as a grain of cooked rice.
+Chop the garlic as finely as possible and try to chop the shallots to roughly the same size as a grain of cooked rice.

-- Fry the shallots and garlic gently in a splash of olive oil until they start to soften, then add the herbs and tomato passata and sugar (if using).
+- Fry the shallots and garlic gently in a splash of olive oil until they start to soften, then add the herbs, tomato passata and sugar (if using).

 - Serve with the arancini as a dipping sauce.